hoangtv2000/opencv_practices/basic_intermediate.md

 <img src="https://github.com/hoangtv2000/opencv_practices/blob/main/results/part3_res1.png" alt="Part3 result 1">

 ### Attendance problem
-Face recognition by webcam and check wether the faces are in our image folder, then save the history of appearance.
+Face recognition by webcam and check wheter the faces are in our image folder, then save the history of appearance.

 **Result**